graciemcguire/intro-to-typescript/README.md

 ### Type by Inference

-TypeScript uses type inference to assume the type of a variable in a program, based on the data type it was assigned at it's initial declaration.
+TypeScript uses type inference to assume the type of a variable in a program, based on the data type it was assigned at its initial declaration.
 If we try to change the data type, type inference will log a complaint.

 ```ts